enzoperesafonso/AstroTouch/README.md

 download
 Use code with caution.
 Bash
-Recommended starting point for a good tactile model:
+Recommended starting point for good tactile feel & printability:
-This command focuses on enhancing details and ensuring printability without setting a specific size.
 Generated bash
-python fits_to_stl.py nebula.fits nebula_tactile.stl --hdu 1 --log_scale --clip 1.0 --smooth 1.5 --max_height 12.0
+python fits_to_stl.py nebula.fits nebula_tactile.stl --hdu 1 --log_scale --clip 1.0 --smooth 1.5 --max_height 12.0 --base_thickness 2.0
 content_copy
 download
 Use code with caution.
 Bash
-Creating a finished, framed plaque with a specific size:
-This creates a model where the galaxy image is 150mm on its longest side, surrounded by a 10mm wide, 3mm high frame.
-Generated bash
-python fits_to_stl.py galaxy.fits galaxy_plaque.stl --hdu 1 --longest_side 150 --log_scale --clip 0.5 --smooth 2 --border_width_mm 10 --border_height 3
-content_copy
-download
-Use code with caution.
-Bash
 Tips for Effective Models
-For Tactile Feel: Use --log_scale to bring out faint structures.
-Use --smooth (1.0 to 2.5) to make surfaces less noisy and more pleasant to touch.
-Use --clip to prevent single bright stars from creating sharp, unpleasant spikes.
-For Framing: Use --border_width_mm and --border_height to create a finished look.
-A border height of 0 creates a flat flange, while a positive value creates a raised wall.
+(See the detailed tips in other sections of this README and within the script's help message: python fits_to_stl.py --help)

+For Tactile Feel: Use --log_scale, --smooth, adjust --max_height and --clip.
+Simplify complex images with --downsample.
-For 3D Printing: Use --smooth (crucial for printability!).
-Ensure --base_thickness is at least 2.0 mm.
-In your slicer: use a Brim for bed adhesion, do not use supports on the tactile surface, and consider PLA filament.
+For 3D Printing: Use --smooth (crucial!), --base_thickness >= 2.0, consider --downsample.
+In your slicer: use a Brim, no supports on the tactile surface, scale appropriately, use PLA.
 Troubleshooting
-"My model is flat" or "Looks like noise": You likely need to specify the correct HDU with --hdu 1.
-FITS files from telescopes often store the image in the second extension.
-"My print is stringy/messy": You need more smoothing.
-Try --smooth 1.5 or higher.
-"The model lifts off the print bed": Use a Brim in your slicer settings.
-A 5-8mm brim is usually sufficient.
-"Processing is too slow" or "STL file is huge": The image resolution is very high.
-Use --downsample 2 or --downsample 4 to make it more manageable.
+(See the detailed troubleshooting steps in other sections of this README and within the script's help message)

+Common issues include needing --hdu 1, adjusting --smooth for printability, using a brim for bed adhesion, and using --downsample for large files.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements
 This tool relies heavily on Astropy, NumPy, SciPy, and NumPy-STL.
-Inspired by global efforts to make science accessible to everyone.
+Inspired by efforts to make science accessible to everyone.
 ![alt text](ngc1300.png)